-- PTF could seek to develop more synergy between grassroots activities and national-level advocacy by encouraging and helping partners to connect with national or sub-national policy networks, to share their experience proactively and to use PTF's own web of contacts to connect partners with research centres, national advocacy groups, reform-minded officials etc. who could make good use of their grassroots experiences. - PTF could give more emphasis to international sharing of experience and to encouraging the spread of the key SA tools used by PTF partners.
-This would enable PTF to use its inherent strengths more systematically and to demonstrate a more distinct "product line". - Encourage constructive engagement as much as possible but do not make documentary evidence of this (e.g. MOUs with relevant officials) a requirement unless necessitated by the project design. - If and when PTF's funding base becomes more secure, start supporting multi-year projects and consider providing institutional support to particularly tried and tested partners. - Key finding: DFID and other donors should allocate sufficient funding to PTF (and to other NGOs who respond to civil societies' governance initiatives) to foster a more secure funding base for CSOs who demonstrate courage and innovation in tackling corruption.
-Major reforms of governance cannot usually be achieved swiftly because of the ingrained nature of the problems and it is short-sighted of donors not to invest much more heavily in supporting such civic engagement.
-PTF could help by concentrating its support in fewer countries.
+- PTF could seek to develop more synergy between grassroots activities and national-level advocacy by encouraging and helping partners to connect with national or sub-national policy networks, to share their experience proactively and to use PTF's own web of contacts to connect partners with research centers, national advocacy groups, reform-minded officials etc. who could make good use of their grassroots experiences. - PTF could give more emphasis to international sharing of experience and to encouraging the spread of the key SA tools used by PTF partners.
+This would enable PTF to use its inherent strengths more systematically and to demonstrate a more distinct "product line". - Encourage constructive engagement as much as possible but do not make documentary evidence of this (e.g. MOUs with relevant officials) a requirement unless necessitated by the project design. - If and when PTF's funding base becomes more secure, start supporting multi-year projects and consider providing institutional support to particularly tried and tested partners. - Key finding: Donors should allocate sufficient funding to PTF (and to other NGOs who respond to civil societies' governance initiatives) to foster a more secure funding base for CSOs who demonstrate courage and innovation in tackling corruption.